 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates specific capabilities (billing systems, invoicing, subscription lifecycle, dunning), includes natural trigger terms users would employ, and provides an explicit 'Use when' clause.
-It is well-scoped to a distinct domain with minimal conflict risk.
+This is a well-crafted skill description that clearly communicates specific capabilities (billing, invoicing, subscription lifecycle, dunning), includes natural trigger terms users would employ, and explicitly states both what the skill does and when to use it.
+The domain is sufficiently specific to avoid conflicts with other skills.

 | Dimension | Reasoning | Score |